YuanyueLi/MSEntropy/docs/source/entropy_search_examples.rst

 example-search_mona-with_pickle_functions.py
 ============================================

 An other example shows how to use the Flash entropy search to search the [MassBank.us (MoNA)](https://massbank.us/) database.
-This example use build-in pickle functions to save and load index.
+This example use built-in pickle functions to save and load index.